gitpod-samples/template-coq/README.md

 ### An existing project

-To get started with OCaml on Gitpod, copy the contents of this foler to your own project.
+To get started with Coq on Gitpod, copy the contents of this foler to your own project.
 To learn more, please see the [Getting Started](https://www.gitpod.io/docs/getting-started) documentation.